Waterfalls

 This is often the first waterfall visitors see when entering Yosemite Valley.
 In spring, it thunders; during the rest of the year, look for its characteristic light, swaying flow.

-You can see Bridalveil Fall from near the tunnels on the Wawona Road (Highway 41) or Big Oak Flat Road (Highway 120) and from a signed parking lot on your way into Yosemite Valley.
-You can walk to the base via a short but steep (up to 24% slope) trail in just a few minutes.
+You can see Bridalveil Fall from near the tunnels on the Wawona Road (continuation of Highway 41) or Big Oak Flat Road (continuation of Highway 120) and from a signed parking lot on your way into Yosemite Valley.
+You can walk to the base via any of a few short trails (one of which is wheelchair accessible) in just a few minutes.

-Nevada Fall (594 feet)
+Nevada Fall

-You can see Nevada Fall (from a distance) at Glacier Point.
+You can see Nevada Fall (from a distance) from Glacier Point.
 The road to Glacier Point is open approximately late May through sometime in November.
 A wheelchair-accessible trail is available to the viewpoint when the road is open.

 You can also hike beyond Vernal Fall to Nevada Fall on a steep trail (see a list of Valley day hikes).

-Vernal Fall (317 feet)
+Vernal Fall

-You can see Vernal Fall (from a distance) at Glacier Point.
+You can see Vernal Fall (from a distance) from Glacier Point.
 The road to Glacier Point is open approximately late May through sometime in November.
 A wheelchair-accessible trail is available to the viewpoint when the road is open.

 You can also hike to Vernal Fall on a steep trail (see a list of Valley day hikes).

-Illilouette Fall (370 feet)
+Illilouette Fall

 Flows: all year, with peak flow in late May.